tiersept/figma-export-colors/README.md

 ## Credits

-This script was inpsired by https://github.com/tsimenis/figma-export-icons and to use with the figma plugin https://www.figma.com/community/plugin/1242548152689430610/tailwind-css-color-generator
+This script was inspired by https://github.com/tsimenis/figma-export-icons and to use with the figma plugin https://www.figma.com/community/plugin/1242548152689430610/tailwind-css-color-generator